codeballet/pdsnd_github/README.md

-### Date created
+### Date created: 2019-03-08
-Include the date you created this project and README file.

-### Project Title
+### Project Title: Git Udacity Exam Project
-Replace the Project Title

-### Description
+### Description:
-Describe what your project is about and what it does
+The project is my Udacity exam project for learning version control using git.
+It displays a small series of git operations that simulates a coding project.

 ### Files used
 Include the files used